Mrs. America (miniseries)

-Mrs. America is an American historical drama television miniseries produced by FX and originally aired on the sister streaming service FX on Hulu.
-Created and co-written by Davhi Waller and directed by Anna Boden and Ryan Fleck, Amma Asante, Laure de Clermont-Tonnerre, and Janicza Bravo, the series details the unsuccessful political movement to pass the Equal Rights Amendment and the unexpected backlash led by conservative activist Phyllis Schlafly in the 1970s.
+Mrs. America is an American political drama television miniseries produced by FX and originally aired on the sister streaming service FX on Hulu.
+Created and co-written by Davhi Waller and directed by Anna Boden and Ryan Fleck, Amma Asante, Laure de Clermont-Tonnerre, and Janicza Bravo, the series details the unsuccessful political movement to pass the Equal Rights Amendment and the efforts of conservative activist Phyllis Schlafly in the 1970s.
 It features a large ensemble cast led by Cate Blanchett, Rose Byrne, Uzo Aduba, Elizabeth Banks, Margo Martindale, John Slattery, Tracey Ullman, and Sarah Paulson.

-The nine-part series premiered in the United States on April 15, 2020 to widespread critical acclaim.
+The nine-part series premiered in the United States on April 15, 2020, to widespread critical acclaim.
 At the 72nd Primetime Emmy Awards, it received ten nominations including Outstanding Limited Series and Outstanding Writing, as well as acting nominations for Blanchett, Aduba, Martindale, and Ullman, with Aduba winning Outstanding Supporting Actress in a Limited Series or Movie.
-In January 2021, the American Film Institute named Mrs. America as one of the ten best television shows of 2020.
+In January 2021, the American Film Institute named Mrs. America one of the ten best television shows of 2020.